 - Packaging and labelling feed to be shipped for commercial or retail purposes.

-Quality control is an arrangement of methodology followed to guarantee quality of a product and all factors involved.
-Quality assurance starts with examination of incoming ingredients.
+Quality control is an arrangement of the methodology followed to guarantee the quality of a product and all factors involved.
+Quality assurance starts with an examination of incoming ingredients.
 Damage by heat, molds, climate, insects, adulterant and contaminants can be detected by trained technical supports.
 Blending quality can likewise be assessed quickly.
 The presence or absence of micro ingredients, minerals and vitamins are established by observation or by micro spot-testing.

 Laboratory testing is a critical part of any quality control program since it quantifies particular segments of a feed/ingredient sample to guarantee that it meets quality determinations.
 Tests include physical, chemical, biological and other electronic measurements to determine the quality of product in contrast with a prescribed standard.

-Liquid feed is used in dairy industry to feed cattle and provide a well-balanced mixture of nutritional supplements in a molasses base, which can be distributed in a feed taken or added to another form of feed, is that the proteins promote the probiotic microorganism in the rumen, which contribute to the breakdown of fiber and forage.
+Liquid feed is used in the dairy industry to feed cattle and provide a well-balanced mixture of nutritional supplements in a molasses base, which can be distributed in a feed taken or added to another form of feed, is that the proteins promote the probiotic microorganism in the rumen, which contribute to the breakdown of fiber and forage.

 Feed manufacturers must follow regulations represented by the U.S. Food and Drug Administration.
-FDA is in charge of the regulation of feed and implementation of policies through the state government and the Association of American Feed Control Officials.
-Various feed certification programs—such as the American Feed Industry Association’s Safe Feed/Safe Food Certification Program— are likewise accessible for additional compliance and regulation.
+FDA is in charge of the regulation of feed and implementation of policies through the state government and The Association of American Feed Control Officials.
+Various feed certification programs—such as the American Feed Industry Association’s Safe Feed/Safe Food Certification Program — are likewise accessible for additional compliance and regulation.